 Greenhouse gas emissions resulting from the use of fossil fuels have risen massively in recent decades and are causing our climate to change.
-We see this development as a risk and derive a need for action from it.
-With our range of services we have the opportunity to promote the use of renewable energy sources and to achieve efficient energy use.
-We are committed to making careful use of high quality energy, exergy, and better use of low quality energy, anergy.
+We see this development as a risk and a call to take action.
+With our range of services, we have the opportunity to promote the use of renewable energy sources and to achieve efficient energy use.
+We are committed to making careful use of high-quality energy (exergy) and better use of low-quality energy (anergy).
 Together with our clients, we try to develop sustainable solutions that take into account ecological and economic conditions.
-In this way we contribute to counteracting climate change and reducing CO2 emissions.
-In 2019, we were able to save many times our own greenhouse gas emissions.
+In this way, we contribute to counteracting climate change and reducing greenhouse gas emissions.
 Insights into projects towards net zero can be found in our blog article.

 Structure and organisation

-The definition and creation of the EnMS documents and processes was based on the existing quality management (ISO 9001).
+The definition and creation of the EnMS documents and processes were based on the existing quality management (ISO 9001).
 The energy policy of Amstein + Walthert is anchored in the mission statement.
-We are committed to continuously improving our energy-related performance by means of efficiency enhancement measures and energetic operational optimisation.
-The management has appointed an energy officer.
-He is supported by a team with members from energy-related business areas.
+We are committed to continuously improving our energy-related performance by means of efficiency enhancing measures and through energetic operational optimisation.
+The management has appointed an energy officer who is supported by a qualified team from energy-related business areas.
 This ensures that the EnMS is introduced, implemented, maintained and continuously improved.

 Collection of energy key figures

-With the introduction of the EnMS, detailed energy performance indicators have been redefined, such as final energy consumption per full-time equivalent, space heating consumption, key figures for the energy efficiency of the data centre or primary energy from professional mobility.
+With the introduction of the EnMS, detailed energy performance indicators have been redefined, such as final energy consumption per employeefull-time equivalent, space heating consumption, key figures for the energy efficiency of the data centre or primary energy consumption of professional mobility.
 These data are regularly collected and assessed in a management review.
 This enables progress to be evaluated and allows benchmarking.
-With the move into the new main building in the Andreasturm at the end of 2018 with 450 workplaces, the targets and energy reference figures for all areas must be completely adjusted and redefined.
+As a result of the relocation to the new main building in the Andreasturm at the end of 2018 with 450 workplaces, the targets and energy reference figures for all areas were completely adjusted and redefined.
 The future possibilities for energy-related operational optimisation (eBO) of the building services installations are limited by the tenancy.